Altinn/altinn-studio-docs/content/app/development/configuration/datafields/_index.en.md

 result of the configuration which is done in `dataFields`.

 ## Manually
-To manually add datavalues the method `UpdateDataValues`from the IInstance interface is used.
-It is the same method which is called when datavalues are populated from configuration and it ensures seemless gathering of values into a list.
+To manually add data values the method `UpdateDataValues`from the IInstance interface is used.
+It is the same method which is called when the fields in `dataValues` are populated from configuration and it will merge all values into a list.

 {{%notice warning%}}
 Be aware that it is the application developer's responsibility to ensure unique IDs if you combine datavalues between configuration and a manual implementation.